Online event on the 28th of January 2022.

 Mindfulness and meditative practices are important, evidence-based approaches to maintaining wellbeing in many settings including healthcare.
-Mindfulness in Medical Education (MiME) is a Special Interest Group that aims to raise awareness about the importance of mindfulness in a healthcare context through discussion, sharing of best practice and networking.
+Mindfulness in Medical Education (MiME) is a Special Interest Group intending to create and disseminate knowledge and scholarship of mindfulness in medical education, enabling networking and collaboration across members and other special interest groups.

 - To support the wellbeing of medical students and those employed in medical education through research, teaching and sharing good practice.